We collect humanitarian aid for refugee camps in Jordan and Lebanon

 Q: We'd like to help the refugees resettled in Utah, in addition to sending aid abroad.
 How can we do that?

-A: These Federal resettlement agencies assist refugees in several areas.
+A: So far in Utah, all we do is pack goods to be sent to camps; however, there are loads of ways to help refugees who have been resettled in Utah.
+These Federal resettlement agencies assist refugees in several areas.
 FYI, due to strict privacy and confidentiality laws, it is very hard to make direct contact with refugees without going through them!